marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

       - **Description**
       - **Reference**
     * - **client_id**
-      - The unique identifier of the Consumer Client, assigned by the PDND.
+      - The unique identifier of the Participant Client, assigned by the PDND.
       - [:rfc:`6749`], [:rfc:`7521`], [:rfc:`7523`], [`PDND`_]
     * - **client_assertion**
       - A JWT representing the client assertion.